 - No shade on the entire trail

-- Requires 4 wheel drive to get to the trailhead.
-Yes, you cannot do this without 4 wheel drive, we even got stuck in one section with it.
+- Requires four-wheel drive to get to the trailhead.
+Yes, you cannot do this without four-wheel drive, we even got stuck in one section with it.

 - Bring 3 liters of water

 Hailed as the impossible railroad when it was completed, many said it was a triumph for man over harsh nature.
-The line itself was completed in 1919 and it connected San Diego with Yuma.
-Originally the line went through the now caved in tunnel, the entrance of which you can see below.
+The line itself was completed in 1919, and it connected San Diego with Yuma.
+Initially, the line went through the now caved in tunnel, the entrance of which you can see below.

-After the cave in happened they decided to build the trestle in 1932 and it is still standing to this day and is 600 feet long and 200 feet high.
+After the cave-in happened, they decided to build the trestle in 1932, and it is still standing to this day and is 600 feet long and 200 feet high.
 It is the largest freestanding wooden trestle in the world.
-I was surprised by how it is still in amazing shape, I would assume that is because of how difficult it is to get there as you will see in the rest of this post.
+I was surprised by how it is still in fantastic shape; I would assume that is because of how difficult it is to get there as you will see in the rest of this post.

 The unmarked dirt road you will turn on is the road out to Dos Cabezas train station.
-This used to be a very popular station but there is not much there now other then this cool old water tower.
-This is a popular road for offroad vehicles but we didn’t see anyone else on it when we went.
+This used to be a very popular station, but there is not much there now other than this cool old water tower.
+This is a favorite road for offroad vehicles, but we didn’t see anyone else on it when we went.

 I would recommend getting a GPS track on the drive out here as I could not even tell you how we got there 100%.
-Last Adventurer was the driver and he knew all the dirt roads that you needed to turn down to get to the trail head.
-There are two main obstacles that require 4 wheel drive.
-One is over the tracks themselves but it has been built up so that it is not too hard and the next is a large rock that you must traverse over and that would not be passable without 4 wheel drive.
-After getting over the two obstacles you will finally make it to the unmarked trailhead.
+Last Adventurer was the driver, and he knew all the dirt roads that you needed to turn down to get to the trailhead.
+Two main obstacles require four-wheel drive.
+One is over the tracks themselves, but it has been built up so that it is not too hard and the next is a large rock that you must traverse over, and that would not be passable without four-wheel drive.
+After getting over the two obstacles, you will finally make it to the unmarked trailhead.